mdjawedh022/Blogify/README.md

 📝 **Blogify – Full Stack Blog Application**

-Blogify is a full-stack blog application built with React (Material UI) on the frontend and Java on the backend.
+**Blogify** is a modern full-stack blog platform with a client-facing website and a powerful admin dashboard.
-It includes authentication, client-facing blog features, and an admin panel for managing content.
+It is built using React.js with Material UI for the frontend and Java (REST APIs) for the backend, featuring authentication, role-based access, and content management.

 🚀 **Features**
 👤 Client (User)